 7) Affidavit of No QDRO's Exist:

-This form advises the Board whether the Applicant has a Qualified Domestic Relations Order against him / her.
-This needs to be completed, signed and notarized.
+This form advises the Board whether the Applicant has a Qualified Domestic Relations Order against him/her.
+This needs to be completed, signed and notarized before being returned.

 8) Administrative Rules Governing the DROP: